slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 ## Base Control - the Arduino way

-There are two components in my robots that require additional explanation: the Arduino-based wheel controller and its corresponding ROS 2 driver.
+There are two components in my robots that require additional explanation: the Arduino-based wheels controller and its corresponding ROS 2 driver.
 This architecture is inspired by Articulated Robotics by Josh Newans, a mechatronics engineer from Newcastle, Australia.
 You can find his work [here](https://articulatedrobotics.xyz/category/getting-ready-to-build-a-ros-robot).
 The _ros2_control_ architecture is described [here](https://articulatedrobotics.xyz/tutorials/mobile-robot/applications/ros2_control-concepts),
 official documentation is [here](https://control.ros.org/jazzy/doc/ros2_control/doc/index.html).

 ROS2 nodes control wheels rotation by publishing to the */diff_cont/cmd_vel* topic.
-In return, wheel positions must be reported by the driver via the */joint_states* topic.
+In return, wheel positions must be reported by the driver via the */joint_states* (and */diff_cont/odom*) topics.

-The ROS2 [driver](https://github.com/slgrobotics/diffdrive_arduino) operates under the Control Manager, and consists of _DiffDriveController_ and _JointStateBroadcaster_.
+The **ROS2 [driver](https://github.com/slgrobotics/diffdrive_arduino)** operates under the Control Manager, and consists of _DiffDriveController_ and _JointStateBroadcaster_.

-To control the wheels the ROS2 driver opens a serial connection to an Arduino Mega 2560 microcontroller running custom firmware.
+To control the wheels the ROS2 driver opens a serial connection to an Arduino Mega 2560 or Teensy 4.0 microcontroller running custom firmware.

-The Arduino [firmware](https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/DraggerROS) is responsible for:
+The **Arduino [firmware](https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/DraggerROS)** is responsible for:
 - Generating PWM signals for H-Bridges (DraggerMotors.ino)
 - Reading quadrature encoders (DraggerEncoders.ino)
 - Calculating PID control values (DraggerCalculate.ino)